scalameta/scalameta/docs/hosts.md

 |-----------------------------------------------------------|-----------------------------------------------------------------
 | `def dialect: Dialect`                                    | See [dialects/package.scala](/tokens/src/main/scala/scala/meta/dialects/package.scala)
 | `def domain: Domain`                                      | See [taxonomic/Domain.scala](/scalameta/src/main/scala/scala/meta/taxonomic/Domain.scala)
 | `def typecheck(tree: Tree): Tree`                         | Checks wellformedness of the input tree, computes semantic attributes (denotations, typings and expansions) for it and all its subnodes, and returns a copy of the tree with the attributes assigned.
-See subsequent sections for implementation tips.
+See subsequent sections for implementation advice.
 | `def defns(ref: Ref): Seq[Member]`                        | Definitions that a given reference refers to.
 Can return multiple results if a reference resolves to several overloaded members.
 | `def owner(member: Member): Scope`                        | This isn't actually a method in `Context`, and it's here only to emphasize a peculiarity of our API. <br/><br/> The reason for that is that scala.meta trees always track their parents, so with a tree in hand it's very easy to navigate its enclosures up until an owning scope.
 | `def stats(scope: Scope): Seq[Member]`                    | This isn't actually a method in `Context`, and it's here only to emphasize a peculiarity of our API. <br/><br/> The thing is that trees returned by `def members(tpe: Type): Seq[Member]` must have their contents prepopulated, which makes this method unnecessary.
 All lists in our API (e.g. the list of statements in a block or a list of declarations in a package or a class) are actually `Seq`'s, which means that prepopulation of contents isn't going to incur prohibitive performance costs.
 | `def members(tpe: Type): Seq[Member]`                     | Returns all members defined by a given type.
 This method should return members that are adjusted to the type arguments and the self type of the provided type.
 E.g. `t"List".members` should return `Seq(q"def head: A = ...", ...)`, whereas `t"List[Int]".members` should return `Seq(q"def head: Int = ...", ...)`.
+| `def parents(member: Member): Seq[Member]`                | Direct parents (i.e. superclasses or overriddens) of a given member.
+If the provided member has been obtained using `members` via some prefix or by instantiating some type parameters, then the results of this method should also have corresponding type parameters instantiated.
+| `def children(member: Member): Seq[Member]`               | Direct children (i.e. subclasses or overriders) of a given member in the closed world reflected by the host.
+If the provided member has been obtained using `members` via some prefix by instantiating some type parameters, then the results of this method should also have corresponding type parameters instantiated.
 | `def isSubType(tpe1: Type, tpe2: Type): Boolean`          | Subtyping check.
 | `def lub(tpes: Seq[Type]): Type`                          | Least upper bound.
 | `def glb(tpes: Seq[Type]): Type`                          | Greatest lower bound.
 | `def parents(tpe: Type): Seq[Type]`                       | Direct supertypes of a given type.
 If the given type has some type parameters instantiated, then the results of this method should also have corresponding type parameters instantiated.
 | `def widen(tpe: Type): Type`                              | If a given type is a singleton type, widen it.
 Otherwise, return the input type back.
 | `def dealias(tpe: Type): Type`                            | If a given type is a type alias or an application thereof, resolve it.
 Otherwise, return the input type back.
-| `def parents(member: Member): Seq[Member]`                | Direct parents (i.e. superclasses or overriddens) of a given member.
-If the provided member has been obtained using `members` via some prefix or by instantiating some type parameters, then the results of this method should also have corresponding type parameters instantiated.
-| `def children(member: Member): Seq[Member]`               | Direct children (i.e. subclasses or overriders) of a given member in the closed world reflected by the host.
-If the provided member has been obtained using `members` via some prefix by instantiating some type parameters, then the results of this method should also have corresponding type parameters instantiated.

-### Implementing Context APIs
+### Implementing Context APIs (dialect and domain)

 The first two methods of Context don't involve anything too tricky and just provide metadata about your host - the language profile that you're supporting (pick from a list in [dialects/package.scala](/tokens/src/main/scala/scala/meta/dialects/package.scala)) and the environment that you're reflecting (create one or more artifacts from a list in [taxonomic/Artifact.scala](/scalameta/src/main/scala/scala/meta/taxonomic/Artifact.scala) and wrap then in a [taxonomic/Domain.scala](/scalameta/src/main/scala/scala/meta/taxonomic/Domain.scala)).

+### Implementing Context APIs (typecheck)

+Along with a bidirectional converter from platform-dependent to platform-independent metaprogramming artifacts, a typechecker constitutes the lynchpin of a host.
+Building on our experience with insufficiently advanced typechecking in the previous version of Scala's metaprogramming platform, we require unprecedented levels of smartness from `Context.typecheck` in scala.meta.

+While some metaprogramming APIs require inputs to the typechecker to be in particular state in order for typechecking to operate correctly, in scala.meta, `Context.typecheck` is supposed to operate correctly regardless of the internal state of its input trees.
+More precisely, input trees and their subtrees can be in arbitrary combinations of U, PA and FA states.
+This means that the implementation of typecheck is going to be harder than just converting the input tree to your native format and calling into your native typechecker.

-In order to implement other methods that involve semantic operations on scala.meta trees (e.g. resolving references, computing supertypes, etc), you need to be able to do three things:
+In order to implement `Context.typecheck`, you need to be able to do three steps, of which the first is probably going to be the hardest and the fourth is going to be the easiest:

-  1. Read semantic attributes, i.e. understand denotations, typings and expansions, as described above, and correlate them with your native metaprogramming artifacts such as e.g. scala.reflect symbols or types.
+  1. Read semantic attributes, i.e. understand denotations (`Name.denot`), typings (`Term.typing` and `Term.Param.typing`) and expansions (`Term.expansion`), as described above, and correlate them with your native metaprogramming artifacts such as e.g. scala.reflect symbols or types.
 Note that scala.meta's representations for such attributes is platform-independent, so you can't expect that attributes on input trees will originate from your host or even from your compilation run or the current JVM instance.

+  If done correctly, after the first step, you will have a native tree that is equivalent to the input scala.meta tree, with native attributes initialized in accordance with pre-existing scala.meta attributes of the input tree.
+In scalahost, we call this part a scala.meta -> scala.reflect converter.

+  2. Perform typechecking taking into account the underlying domain of your context, i.e. call into your native typechecker with your analogue of lexical scope initialized properly.
+Depending on the architecture of your metaprogramming system this might be either trivial or significantly hard.

+  If done correctly, after the second step, you will have a native tree that has native attributes filled in for itself and all its subtrees, ready to be converted to a platform-independent representation.
+Alternatively, you will get a native typecheck error and will report it to the user as described below, skipping steps 3 and 4 altogether.

-  2. Write semantic attributes, i.e. emit denotations, typings and expansions based on your native metaprogramming artifacts.
+  3. Write semantic attributes, i.e. emit denotations, typings and expansions based on your native metaprogramming artifacts.
 Again it is worth noting that scala.meta's data structures are platform-independent, which means that you can't sneak your native, platform-dependent data structures in there.

-  3. Generate semantic attributes, i.e. typecheck trees that are possibly partially attributed.
-Your implementation must be able to produce correct results regardless of the state that input trees are in, taking into account: I) pre-existing semantic information (i.e. denotations for names, typings for terms and parameters, and expansions for terms), II) your own scope (e.g. classpath of the underlying context, etc).
+  If done correctly, after the third step, you will have a scala.meta tree that has exactly the same shape as the input tree, but with all semantic attributes set to correct values corresponding to the results of typechecking from the previous step.
+In scalahost, we call this part a scala.reflect -> scala.meta converter.

+  4. Finalize the result, i.e. call setTypechecked on the output of the third step.
+By doing this, we make sure that subsequent typechecks of this tree are going to be very cheap, which makes it possible for the scala.meta framework as well as the corresponding hosts to not worry about the performance of typechecking.

+### Implementing Context APIs (members and types)

+In order to implement methods that involve semantic queries on scala.meta trees (e.g. resolving references, computing supertypes, etc), you'll be reusing the infrastructure built for `Context.typecheck`, and the rest should be really easy.
+For instance, here is how `Context.defns(ref)` is implemented in scalahost (note that steps 1, 3 and 5 trivially follow from the aforementioned infrastructure, and steps 2 and 4 are quite easy):

+  1. Typecheck the input tree.
+This is necessary to accommodate unattributed trees, but in the case if the tree is already attributed, this is effectively going to be a no-op, as explained above.

+  2. Look up the underlying denotation in the typechecked tree.
+Since there's no `Ref.denot`, this requires a pattern match on all possible refs and extracting the denotation manually (e.g. for a `Name`, it's just `Name.denot`; for a `Term.Select` it's a denot of the underlying name, etc).

+  3. Obtain the corresponding scala.reflect artifact using the converter from the first step of `Context.typecheck` - in this case, the Symbol that denotes the definition referenced by the input Ref.
+Things get a bit more complicated if a Ref refers to multiple definitions, e.g. in the case of imports, but the ideas here can be scaled accordingly.

+  4. Look up the definition referenced by the obtained symbol.
+For definitions that are contained in the underlying domain, this is as easy as searching in an index.
+For definitions without accompanying sources (e.g. JRE classes or Scala classes that don't have TASTY sections), this requires reverse engineering of ScalaAnnotation signatures.

+  5. Convert the native definition into a platform-independent representation using the converter from the third step of `Context.typecheck`.
+Nothing else has to be done in this step, and it yields the final result.

-### Error handling
+### Error handling and reporting.

 scala.meta expects hosts to signal errors by throwing exceptions of type [scala.meta.SemanticException](/scalameta/src/main/scala/scala/meta/Exceptions.scala).
 Users of scala.meta might be shielded from these exceptions by an additional error handling layer inside scala.meta, but that shouldn't be a concern for host implementors.
 At the moment, we don't expose any exception hierarchy, and the only way for the host to elaborate on the details of emitted errors is passing a custom error message.
 This might change later.